Jean C. Alexandre: Early life and career

-Dr. Jean C. Alexandre served as the President of the Board of Directors of Northlake Community Hospital from 1980 to 1982.
-He is on the board of Directors of Caribbean American Development Corporation (CADECO), Haitian American T.B.
-Association, and Executive Director of the Council for Health Education & Prevention Services (CHEPS).
+Alexandre served as the president of the board of directors of Northlake Community Hospital from 1980 to 1982.
+He is on the board of directors of Caribbean American Development Corporation (CADECO), Haitian American T.B.
+Association, and executive director of the Council for Health Education & Prevention Services (CHEPS).

-Dr. Alexandre has been an attending physician at the following Hospitals: Foster G. McGaw Hospital, Loyola University, Oak Park Hospital, Westlake Community Hospital, Melrose Park, Gottlieb Memorial Hospital, Mount Sinai Hospital, Chicago, Illinois.
+Alexandre has been an attending physician at the following Hospitals: Foster G. McGaw Hospital, Loyola University, Oak Park Hospital, Westlake Community Hospital, Melrose Park, Gottlieb Memorial Hospital, Mount Sinai Hospital, Chicago, Illinois.

 Professional affiliations

 Fellow American College of Obstetrics & Gynecology (ACOG), Fellow, International College of Surgeons, American Society for Reproductive Medicine, American Association of Gynecologic Laparoscopists, Illinois State Medical Society, Chicago Medical Society, American Medical Association (AMA) and Association of Haitian Physicians Abroad (AHME).

 United Nations Ambassador

-Jean C. Alexandre M.D. was nominated as Haitian Ambassador to the United Nations in 2001.
+Alexandre was nominated as Haitian Ambassador to the United Nations in 2001.
 His nomination was unanimously ratified by the Senate and by the Chamber of Deputies, in view of favorable reports regarding his humanitarian and diplomatic efforts around the medical world to help massive promotion of health in Haiti and his multiple international contacts.

+In March 2002, Alexandre presented his credentials at the United Nations.

-In July 2002, Jean C. Alexandre was elected as the director of CARICOM group and facilitated the integration of Haiti to this organization.
+In July 2002, Alexandre was elected as the director of CARICOM group and facilitated the integration of Haiti to this organization.
 He was elected Vice-President of United Nations General Assembly (July 2003) and on multiple occasions was given the honor of presiding over the 58th session of the Assembly.
 He was also nominated President of United Nations Population Fund (UNPF) for two years, focusing on a worldwide program to fight against AIDS.

-Dr. Alexandre proposed the integration of Haiti to the Economic and Social Council of the United Nations (ECOSOC), with 50 favorable votes in 2004.
+Alexandre proposed the integration of Haiti to the Economic and Social Council of the United Nations (ECOSOC), with 50 favorable votes in 2004.
 ECOSOC is one of six principal organs of the United Nations, responsible for the coordination of economic, social, and related work of the UN specialized agencies.
 ECOSOC also holds a meeting each April with finance ministers heading key committees of the World Bank and the International Monetary Fund (IMF).
-The ECOSOC serves as the central forum for discussing international economic and social issues, and for formulating policies and recommendations addressed to Member States and the United Nations system.
+The ECOSOC serves as the central forum for discussing international economic and social issues, and for formulating policies and recommendations addressed to member states and the United Nations system.

-After this initiative, Dr. Alexandre tried to have Haiti elected as a member of the Security Council of the United Nations.
+After this initiative, Alexandre tried to have Haiti elected as a member of the Security Council of the United Nations.
 However, his attempt was unsuccessful.
-The General Assembly accepted to designate the UN Haitian Ambassador as Vice-President of Less Developed Countries Association, and Landlocked Countries.
+The General Assembly accepted to designate the UN Haitian ambassador as vice-president of Less Developed Countries Association, and Landlocked Countries.
 He participated at the Council for Foreign and Community Relations (COFCOR), at the Council for Human and Social Development (COHSOD) at the International Ministerial Congress of Cotonou (Benin), at the following Congress: Summit on the Children Affairs (New-York, May 2002), Commission on the Development (Mexico, June 2002), Caricom Summit (Guyana, August 2002), Summit of Johannesburg (March 2003).